vladkvit/vladkvit.github.hugo/content/programming/picturezoom.md

 thumburl = "/images/zoom_scope/thumb/graphpaper.png"
 title = "g2"
 +++
-<p>I was looking at a website with a "louppe" effect (disqus.com, they've changed it since then), so I wanted to try doing it with a shader.
+<p>I was looking at a website with a "louppe" effect (disqus.com, the site has changed since then), so I wanted to try doing it with a shader.
 Then, I added a "drop-off" effect - it seemed aesthetically pleasing.</p>